 - Losing both short and long-term memory

-The benefits of Alzheimer’s live-in care
+The Benefits of Alzheimer’s Live-In Care

 The confusion caused by relocation and moving into unfamiliar surroundings could be avoided by simply choosing live-in care.
-Alongside this, the numerous benefits of Alzheimer’s home care include:

 - Remaining in the comfortable surroundings of home